 Fixing the Throttle Cable to the Slide

 Unlike many other carburetors, OKO's jet block is a part separate from the carburetor body It is held in place with two Philipps head screws that are loctited at the factory.
 A rubber gasket, placed on the block, seals fuel and air from leaking into the bore.
 Occasionally, this gasket is either misplaced at the factory, or the glue that holds it in place, clogs a small fuel orifice.
 A misplaced gasket can have two effects.
 First, it can leak air through the float bowl and lean the idle, causing the need for a larger pilot jet, and second, it can allow extra fuel to come up into the bore when the bike is jumped or bounced, which will richen the mixture and cause the engine to stumble.
 To check the jet block for air leakage, with the engine idling, place your fingers over the ends of the overflow vent at the bottom of the float bowl and the vent on the right side of the carb body at the same time to shut off any airflow from outside the carburetor.
 If this has no effect, or if the idle decreases slowly, you have no air leakage.
-If the engine loads up, bogs and/or stalls, you have leakage through the gasket and will need to replace it or re-place it.
+If the engine loads up quickly, bogs and/or stalls, you have leakage through the gasket and will need to replace it or re-place it.
 Please note: There is a certain amount of venting needed, so when the vents are shut off, the engine will slowly load up.
 If this happens very quickly it is the indication of the gasket leaking.

 If glue has clogged one of the fuel orifices, it will be impossible to adjust the idle mixture.
 To check the slow or pilot jet circuit, remove the air screw and place the tube from a carb cleaner can all the way into the air screw hole and squirt some cleaner.
 Do this while holding a finger over the bottom of the pilot jet and sighting through the bore.
 You should see two jets of cleaner, one from the pilot hole that is in the bottom of the bore and is angled toward the spigot end, and one from the transition hole that is behind the nozzle (see photo below).
 I hold the carb body near a vertical piece of paper.
 The spray from the pilot hole should create a somewhat round wet spot on the paper.
 If either of these holes are clogged, remove the jet block from the carb body and sqiurt fluid or air through each orifice until they are clear.